 Resource Discovery

-Resource discovery is a tool to use to discover public cloud resources and then onboard them for management in StrongDM quickly and efficiently.
+Resource discovery is a tool that automatically scans your cloud environments and identifies infrastructure resources that can be managed by StrongDM.
 You can run nodes in your public cloud, grant them the appropriate scanning permissions, and then configure connectors.
 This updates a list in StrongDM of resources within that cloud and provides a way to onboard supported resource types easily, adding them to your StrongDM organization as managed resources.
-Resource discovery makes it significantly easier to onboard the cloud infrastructure for your organization into StrongDM, particularly if that infrastructure is extensive.
+Resource discovery helps your organization to understand what exists across large or multi-account environments and onboard resources into StrongDM safely and consistently.

 The AWS resources supported for discovery at this time are EC2, RDS, and EKS.